SainsburyWellcomeCentre/aeon_sleap_processing/README.md

 ## Overview

-This repository contains the code and models for the AEON project's pose and identity tracking pipeline.
-The pipeline is designed to track mice in the AEON arena, combining data from multiple camera views to generate high-quality tracking data with accurate identity assignments.
+This repository contains the code and models for the Aeon project's pose and identity tracking pipeline.
+The pipeline is designed to track mice in the Aeon arena, combining data from multiple camera views to generate high-quality tracking data with accurate identity assignments.

 ## Pipeline Structure